 Juan's Story

 Juan joined Watsi on September 9th, 2015.
-Three years ago, Juan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Juan's most recent donation traveled 8,800 miles to support Sothea, a loving and hard-working grandmother from Cambodia, to fund cataract surgery so she can see clearly again.
+Four years ago, Juan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Juan's most recent donation traveled 9,000 miles to support Kelita, a single mother of four from Malawi, to fund a thyroidectomy to remove a mass and allow her to return to her work.

 Impact